Migrate from public base images to hardened container images: a step-by-step guide (2026)

 }

-Map Base-Image Controls to Compliance Frameworks
+Map Base-Image Controls to Compliance Evidence

 Framework Control Base-image evidence